bmvandoren/Nighthawk/README.md

 Nighthawk runs in a Python environment.
 The underlying model was trained with [TensorFlow](tensorflow.org).

 For details on Nighthawk training and performance, see the following paper:
-**<CITATION FOR PAPER ONCE ON BIORXIV>**
+**CITATION FOR PAPER ONCE ON BIORXIV**

 ## Usage

-The simplest possible command is to run Nighthawk on a single wav file and output .csv files into the same directory as the input file:
+The simplest possible command is to run Nighthawk on a single wav file and output a .csv file of detections into the same directory as the input file:
 ```
 python nighthawk/run_nighthawk.py INPUT.wav
 ```